 a.
 When should I raise a purchase order?

-You need your products to be available at a certain date and time.
+You need your products to be available on a certain date and time.
 If you know this, you can simply calculate backward to find out when you need to raise a purchase order (PO).
 For example, you know that your vendor takes one week to deliver the goods, so you should always raise a PO at least a week before you need the goods.

 In the real world, such a scenario is not possible.
 For instance, your vendor may take longer than a week at times.
 In such cases, you either use the average lead time, or you hold some stock as a safety net in case your vendor delays a delivery.

-What is lead time?
+What is the lead time?
 In the above example, one week is the lead time or the time it takes for your vendor to fulfill your purchase order.

 b.
 For what quantities should I raise a purchase order?